binalyze/n8n-nodes-binalyze-air/README.md

 ## Trigger Node

-The AIR Trigger node allows you to trigger workflows based on AIR events.
+The On AIR Event-Trigger node allows you to trigger workflows based on AIR events.

 ### How to Use

-1. Add the AIR Trigger node to your workflow
+1. Add the On AIR Event-Trigger node to your workflow
 2. Configure your AIR API credentials
 3. Select the event types you want to listen for from the dynamically loaded list
+4. Configure the Bearer token that AIR will use for webhook authentication
-4. Copy the webhook URL from the node
+5. Copy the webhook URL from the node
-5. Create an event subscription in AIR:
+6. Create an event subscription in AIR:
    - Go to AIR > Integrations > Event Subscriptions
    - Add a new subscription with the webhook URL
    - Select the same event types
-   - Provide an authorization token (Bearer token)
-6. Configure the same authorization token in the trigger node options
+   - Provide the same Bearer token you configured in the trigger node

 ### Supported Event Types